ntaraujo/kivy-easier/README.md

 ##

+I made this a long time ago, sorry for don't document it very well, time is the trouble.

-If you ask, I can make a lightner version, maybe without gui.
+If you ask, I can update this or make a lightner version, maybe without gui.

 Any problems or suggestions, feel free to comment!